 The patellar femoral joint can often be another source of knee pathology.
 Patellar-femoral pain syndrome is one of the most common presenting knee complaints to sports medicine and primary care providers.
 This is pain that is located on the anterior aspect of the knee, and it's often aggravated by flexion of the weight-bearing knee during activities such as running, climbing stairs, or jumping.
 The pathophysiology of the condition is not clearly understood but is thought to be related to factors such as overuse, muscle imbalance, and improper patellar tracking.
 The diagnosis is made clinically, and imaging is typically only done to rule out other conditions.
 Treatment involves rest, stretching, physical therapy, and gradual return to activity.

 Knee dislocations occur at the patellar-femoral joint and tibiofemoral joint.
 The latter is a much more severe injury and requires emergency medical treatment.
 A tibiofemoral dislocation is the result of a large amount of force and results in multiple knee structures being severely damaged.
 X-ray and MRI are used to assess the extent of the injury.
 Popliteal artery damage is the most urgent complication and must be repaired quickly to prevent irreversible deficits.
 Pulse, ankle-brachial index and ultrasound should be used initially to assess for artery damage.
 A closed or open reduction can be performed depending on the extent and details of the dislocation.
 The reduction may also occur spontaneously.
-Treatments vary; however, surgery is commonly required for repair of the associated structures.
+Treatments vary; however, surgery is commonly required for the repair of the associated structures.

 With the prevalence of knee injuries, there are constant attempts to introduce new and effective treatments.
 Platelet-rich plasma (PRP) is one of these new controversial treatments being investigated.
 Data is limited, and research remains early in the process, but it is already being used to treat a variety of different knee injuries.
 PRP is thought to contain concentrated growth factors and other growth-promoting cytokines.
 It is produced by centrifuging whole blood to remove the red blood cells with the remaining PRP injected into the injury site in a series of injections.
 The concentrated growth factors are supposed to promote better and faster healing.